 Fukuoka Tower kicks Beppu Tower to the dirt.
-As I go inside I am told that because I am foreign I get a twenty percent discount; so in total I pay ¥640.
+As I go inside I am told that because I am foreign I get a twenty percent discount, so in total, I pay ¥640.
 As I enter the main area of the tower, I am asked to look up.
 So I do.
-Above me, a 108 meter shaft.
+Above me, a 108-metre shaft.

 “The lift takes seventy seconds.
-The tower is 234 meters tall.
-The viewing platform stands at 123 meters.
+The tower is 234 metres tall.
+The viewing platform stands at 123 metres.
 The tower has been built to withstand magnitude 7 earthquakes,” the attendant says like a robot.
 Just doing her job.